In Novell Vibe, file viewing capabilities are provided by Oracle Outside In viewer technology. See

 Oracle Outside In Technology for background information about the Oracle viewer technology included in Vibe.

 The file viewers also support data indexing by the Lucene Index Server.

 Novell Vibe supports the IPV6 protocol when it is available on the server.
 If the protocol is available, Vibe detects it and supports IPV6 by default, along with IPV4.

 You can install Vibe components on multiple servers to provide failover support, as described in Section IV, Multi-Server Configurations and Clustering.

-For more information, see the VMWare Web site.
+For more information about VMware virtualization support, see VMWare Web site.

 Novell Access Manager can be used to provide single sign-on capabilities for your Vibe site.
 For setup instructions, see Section 9.9, Configuring Single Sign-On with Novell Access Manager.

 The following file systems are supported for Vibe running on Linux: